-Drury University’s Dual Credit opportunities allow high school students to take classes either during regular high school hours or online with other high school students and earn both high school and university credit at a greatly reduced rate.
+Drury University’s Dual Credit program allows high school students to take classes during regular school hours or online.
+Students earn both high school and university credit at a reduced rate.

 Frequently Asked Questions:

-- Students enrolled in Drury dual credit will receive a student ID number allowing them access to resources through Drury’s Olin Library and the ability to view their Drury college transcript.
+- Students enrolled in dual credit will receive a student ID number.
+This will give him or her access to resources through Olin Library and to view their college transcript..

-- Faculty members teaching dual credit courses are approved by the same process as all Drury University adjunct faculty.
-Faculty teaching dual credit courses hold a minimum of a master’s degree in the subject field.
+- Faculty teaching dual credit courses hold a minimum of a master’s degree in the subject field.

-- Dual credit allows students to earn credit hours that are generally transferable to other accredited 2 year colleges and 4 year universities.
+- Dual credit hours are generally transferable to other accredited universities.

-Please note: each school decides who can or cannot take dual credit classes.
-Please contact your high school counselor to see if dual credit is offered at your school.
+Each school decides who can or cannot take dual credit classes.
+Contact your high school counselor to see if dual credit is an option at your school.

-- Students in the 11th and 12th grades with an overall minimum grade point average of 3.0 (on a 4.0 scale) are automatically eligible for dual credit courses.
+- Students in grades 11 and 12 with a GPA of 3.0 or higher (on a 4.0 scale) are eligible for dual credit courses.

-- Students in the 11th and 12th grades with an overall grade point average between 2.5 – 2.99 (on a 4.0 scale) must provide a signed letter of recommendation from their principal or guidance counselor and provide written permission from a parent or legal guardian.
-(Letter of Recommendation included in this folder)
+- Students in grades 11 and 12 with a GPA between 2.5 – 2.99 (on a 4.0 scale) must provide a signed letter of recommendation.
+The letter can be from their principal or guidance counselor.
+They must also provide written permission from a parent or legal guardian.

-- Students in the 9th and 10th grade interested in dual credit must also meet the additional criteria listed below:
+- Students in grades 9 and 10 interested in dual credit must also meet the criteria listed below:

-- Students in the 10th grade must have an overall minimum grade point average of 3.0 (on a 4.0 scale) and must provide a signed letter of recommendation from their principal and guidance counselor and provide written permission from a parent or legal guardian.
+- Students in the 10th grade must have a GPA of 3.0 or higher (on a 4.0 scale).
+A signed letter of recommendation from their principal and guidance counselor must be included.
+Written permission from a parent or legal guardian is also required.

-- Students in the 9th grade must have an overall minimum grade point average of 3.0 (on a 4.0 scale), score at the 90th percentile or above on the ACT or SAT, and provide a signed letter of recommendation from their principal and guidance counselor and provide written permission from a parent or legal guardian.
+- Students in the 9th grade must have a GPA of 3.0 or higher (on a 4.0 scale).
+Also, score at the 90th percentile or above on the ACT or SAT.
+A signed letter of recommendation from their principal and guidance counselor must be included.
+Written permission from a parent or legal guardian is also required.

 Enrollment in courses offered at your high school:

-- Students will enroll at their school, in their specific dual credit class.
+- You will enroll at your school, in your specific dual credit class.

-- Students must complete all information on the enrollment form.
-Information must be printed legibility.
-Remember the information you are providing is establishing your university transcript.
+- You must complete all information on the enrollment form.
+Remember the information you provide is establishing your university transcript.

-- The legal name is required since this class will become a part of the official college transcript.
+- Your legal name is a requirement since this class will become a part of your official college transcript.

-- Students will be instructed by their dual credit school representative when and where they should return their completed form and payment.
+- Your dual credit school representative will tell you when and where to return your completed form and payment.

-- Students 18 years of age must still have the parent signature on the enrollment form.
+- Even if you are 18 years old, you must have a parent signature on the enrollment form.

-- ADDING A CLASS: Students are not allowed to enroll in a dual credit course after the semester is over. **Your high school may have specific deadlines for dual credit enrollment.
+- Your high school may have specific deadlines for dual credit enrollment.
 In this case, Drury will follow the guidelines at your specific high school.

-- Drury’s charge per credit hour for classes offered at their high school is $70.00 for seated classes; online coursework is $90.00 per credit hour.
+- The cost per credit hour for classes offered at your high school is $70.00.
+Online coursework is $90.00 per credit hour.

-- Payment may be made in the form of check, credit card, money order or cashier’s check made to Drury University, not your high school.
+- You may pay in the form of a check, credit card, money order or cashier’s check.
+Please write checks to Drury University, not your high school.

 - Your enrollment will not be processed if your payment is not attached.

-- Dual credit payments are not refundable.
+- Dual credit payments are non refundable.
 Dual credit does not follow the same payment calendar as students attending the Drury campus.

-Students may drop or withdraw from a dual credit class in the same semester it is taken.
-Dropping the dual credit portion of a class does not mean the high school class has been dropped.
-When dropping or withdrawing from a dual credit class, the parent, high school counselor and student signature are required on the Drury drop/withdrawal form.
+You may drop or withdrawal from a dual credit class within in the same semester.
+Dropping the dual credit class does not also drop your high school class.
+Your signature, a parent/guardian, and high school counselor signatures are all required on the drop/withdrawal form.

-After the two week deadline, student may withdraw from their dual credit class, however the full tuition cost will still be charged to the student's account.
-A "W" (withdraw) will be reflected on the student's college transcript.
-To obtain the withdrawal form, please contact the dual credit office, 873-7331.
+After the two week deadline, the full tuition cost will be charged to your account.
+A "W" (withdraw) will appear on your college transcript.

-Once your enrollment is completed, you will receive your Drury ID number by mail.
+Once you complete the enrollment process, you will receive your Drury ID number by mail.
 This number is important when you are ordering your college transcript.